Curate

 A brand built from the positioning up.

-The name came from the strategy.
-Curate — to select, organize, and present with care on behalf of someone you know well.
-That's the product's relationship to the user in one word.
-No fitness clichés, no performance language, no implied judgment about where someone is starting from.
+The name came directly from the product strategy.
+To curate is to select, organize, and present with care on behalf of someone you understand deeply.
+That's the product's relationship to the user in a single word.

-Move at your pace.
+Tagline: A single line that splits user autonomy from AI support cleanly: Move at your pace.
 We've got the rest.

 UX + PROTOTYPE